Einstein field equations: Mathematical form

-In standard units, each term on the left has units of 1/length2.
+In standard units, each term on the left has quantity dimension of L−2.

 The expression on the left represents the curvature of spacetime as determined by the metric; the expression on the right represents the stress–energy–momentum content of spacetime.
 The EFE can then be interpreted as a set of equations dictating how stress–energy–momentum determines the curvature of spacetime.

-These equations, together with the geodesic equation, which dictates how freely falling matter moves through spacetime, form the core of the mathematical formulation of general relativity.
+These equations form the core of the mathematical formulation of general relativity.
+They readily imply the geodesic equation, which dictates how freely falling test objects move through spacetime.

 The EFE is a tensor equation relating a set of symmetric 4 × 4 tensors.
 Each tensor has 10 independent components.
 The four Bianchi identities reduce the number of independent equations from 10 to 6, leaving the metric with four gauge-fixing degrees of freedom, which correspond to the freedom to choose a coordinate system.

 Although the Einstein field equations were initially formulated in the context of a four-dimensional theory, some theorists have explored their consequences in n dimensions.
 The equations in contexts outside of general relativity are still referred to as the Einstein field equations.
 The vacuum field equations (obtained when T_{μν} is everywhere zero) define Einstein manifolds.

 The equations are more complex than they appear.
 Given a specified distribution of matter and energy in the form of a stress–energy tensor, the EFE are understood to be equations for the metric tensor g_{μν}, since both the Ricci tensor and scalar curvature depend on the metric in a complicated nonlinear manner.
 When fully written out, the EFE are a system of ten coupled, nonlinear, hyperbolic-elliptic partial differential equations.